Jump to:

 A large greenhouse is great, but it may not be worth it if you only plan to start a few seeds.
 In that case, a small greenhouse could be the better choice, especially for just a couple of plants.

 What types of plants do you want to grow, and what is your growing timeframe?
-Suppose you are aiming for a year-round harvest, especially in the fall.
+Suppose you are aiming for a year-round harvest, especially in the autumn.
 A larger unit would be a better option if you want to grow a variety of seedlings.

 How much room do you have in your garden for the greenhouse?
 Small models can fit on porches or in corners, while large units can take up a lot of space.